apache/flink/docs/scala_api_quickstart.md

 #Inspect Project
 There will be a __new directory in your working directory__.
 If you've used the _curl_ approach, the directory is called `quickstart`.
 Otherwise, it has the name of your artifactId.

 The sample project is a __Maven project__, which contains a sample scala _job_ that implements Word Count.
-Please note that the _RunJobLocal_ and _RunJobRemote_ objects allow you to start Stratosphere in a development/testing mode.</p>
+Please note that the _RunJobLocal_ and _RunJobRemote_ objects allow you to start Flink in a development/testing mode.</p>

 We recommend to __import this project into your IDE__.
 For Eclipse, you need the following plugins, which you can install from the provided Eclipse Update Sites: